Place all the crumpet ingredients into a food processor, add 2 teaspoons of sea salt and 600ml of tepid water and blitz to a loose batter.

-Blitz all the crumpet ingredients together until you've got a loose batter.
-Leave to stand for 10 minutes to let the yeast develop.
-The mixture should be quite wet, just about dropping consistency.
+Leave to stand for 10 minutes to let the yeast develop – the mixture should be quite wet, just about dropping consistency.

-Serve the warm crumpets with a generous spoonful of ricotta, an extra drizzle of honey and some lovely raspberries.
+Serve the crumpets warm with a generous spoonful of ricotta, a scattering of fresh raspberries and an extra drizzle of honey, if you like.